• Skip to primary navigation

 Heat oil over medium-high heat in a large skillet.
 You will need more oil if you are using a stainless steel pan, less if you are using non-stick.

-If you would like melted cheese, place cooked chicken on a baking sheet (one with sides) and pour on the sauce and place grated mozzarella cheese on top.
-Place in the oven under the broiler until cheese starts to bubble and melt.....
+If you would like melted cheese, place cooked chicken on a baking sheet (one with sides) and pour the sauce over the top, then place grated mozzarella cheese on top.
+Place in the oven under the broiler until cheese starts to bubble and melt.

 Enjoy!!